RafaelArutjunjan/InformationGeometry.jl/README.md

 and more.
 With its rich set of unique features and great performance, the toolkit of **InformationGeometry.jl** offers valuable insights into complicated modeling problems from various areas of science and engineering.

 Resources detailing how to use this package can be found in the [**documentation**](https://RafaelArutjunjan.github.io/InformationGeometry.jl/dev).
 A discussion of the mathematical ideas underlying the methods employed by **InformationGeometry.jl** can be found in my [Master's Thesis](https://github.com/RafaelArutjunjan/Master-Thesis).
-A citeable publication discussing these methods is already under way.
+A citable publication discussing these methods is already under way.